istareatscreens/business-hours-native/readme.md

 - Times must be in 24 hour format 00:00 to 24:00
 - Day index names must start with a capital letter
 - Holidays are stored in an array of objects index by numbers corresponding to the month they occur on
+- A value of -1 is used for Holiday properties that are not applicable
 - Closed business days can be specified by providing an empty array [] for the index hours, or no hours index
 - Multiple open periods must be specified in their own objects, where index "from" specifies the time of opening and index "to" specifies the time of closing
 - Time zone options are located here [HERE](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), lookup country codes are found [HERE](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)